The Many Worlds Interpretation is a desperate attempt to salvage a materialistic dismissal of the mind.

 Everett therefore devised the Many Worlds Interpretation of quantum mechanics—perhaps the most widely-known interpretation in contemporary popular culture.
 The purpose of the interpretation was, in essence, to create a consistent model of quantum mechanics that would preserve Thomas Huxley’s materialistic dismissal of the mind.
 Everett's model continues to be extremely influential.

 David Deutsch, a militantly atheistic contemporary physicist, regards himself as a sort of apostle of Hugh Everett.
 “Everett was before his time,” says Deutsch.
 Before Everett, “things were regarded as progress which are not explanatory, and the vacuum was filled by mysticism and religion and every kind of rubbish.
 Everett is important because he stood out against it.”
-Deutsch’s words of praise are important: Everett's greatest achievement is not the elegance of his mathematical model, but that the fact that his model pushed back against "religion," which is of course false.
+Deutsch’s words of praise are important: Everett's greatest achievement is not the elegance of his mathematical model, but the fact that his model pushed back against "religion," which is of course false.

 The physicist Stephen M. Barr—a rare theist among physicists—admits that the Many Worlds Interpretation successfully reconciles the math of quantum mechanics with materialism.
 Yet the interpretation, Barr says, is “awfully heavy baggage for materialism to carry.”
 In the words of Bryce DeWitt, a proponent of the interpretation, Many Worlds means that there are literally “10^100 slightly imperfect copies of oneself all constantly splitting into further copies, which ultimately become unrecognizable.”
 This, Dewitt concedes, “is not easy to reconcile with common sense.
 Here is schizophrenia with a vengeance.”